CyberX-O/MEDICORE-GRC-PROJECT/README.md

 ---

 ## About
-Built as a practical GRC portfolio to demonstrate real-world information security governance, risk, and compliance skills in a Nigerian healthcare technology context.
+I built this as a practical GRC portfolio to demonstrate real-world information security governance, risk, and compliance skills in a Nigerian healthcare technology context.